PostHog/posthog.com/contents/blog/clickhouse-vs-bigquery.md

 ### Granulated Storage

 Most databases store data indexed via primary keys.
-When searching for that data, such as a specific column, a typical database will scan all data and return the result.
+When searching for that data, such as a specific column, a typical database scans all data and return the result.
 This is sloooow.

 ClickHouse achieves a magnificent speed boost by using granulated storage.
 Each ClickHouse table has a primary key defined as a tuple of multiple columns.
 Data is then sorted by those columns, first by the first entry, then by the second, and onwards.
 Afterwards, sorted entries are broken into granules, which are fixed length mini-tables, by default 8192 entries long.
 ClickHouse’s big advancement is that it exclusively saves just the **first** entry to each granule.